Admission & Aid FAQs

 Why do I have to complete exit counseling?

-Exit counseling is a federal requirement for all students with loans whose enrollment is less than half time or who are exiting an institution or transferring to another institution.
+Exit counseling is a federal requirement for all students with loans who are enrolled less than half-time or who are exiting an institution or transferring to another institution.
 These students must complete exit counseling online at www.studentaid.gov.
 The purpose of exit counseling is to educate borrowers about their rights and responsibilities for the federal student loans they owe.

 How do I apply for the federal Work-Study program?

 Students must file the FAFSA by the College’s FAFSA priority filing deadline, the IRS tax filing deadline of April 15, to be eligible for the federal Work-Study program.
-The Estimated Family Contribution (EFC) on the Student Aid Report (SAR) must be $1,500 or less.
+The Student Aid Index (SAI) on the Student Aid Report (SAR) must be $1,500 or less.
 Your enrollment must be at least six credit hours.
-Work authorization forms must be picked up from Enrollment Central, signed by your supervisor and returned to the Office of Financial Aid.
+Work authorization forms must be picked up from Enrollment Central, signed by your supervisor, and returned to the Office of Financial Aid.
 You should indicate on the FAFSA form that you are interested in federal Work-Study.

 If eligible for federal Work-Study, how many hours can I work?